 - By the end of Kingdom Hearts II, Sora is too busy dealing with the Nobodies and Organization XII to properly deal with Maleficent, Pete and the Heartless.

-- Ace Combat 5 has this as the driving force behind its plot.
+- Ace Combat 5: The Unsung War has this as the driving force behind its plot.
 15 years before the game began, the country of Belka tried to take over the world and failed, eventually setting off 7 nuclear weapons on their own cities to stave off the approaching allied forces that included Osea and Yuktobania.
 In the present day, Yuktobania attacks Osea, and the two are plunged into a bitter war that drags on until nobody can remember why they're fighting.
 After the player's squadron is betrayed, the truth is revealed: Belka, the country that was defeated 15 years earlier, was behind the whole thing.
 They started the war in hopes that it would eventually exhaust both of the other superpowers, and helped to escalate it at several key points.
 After rescuing the Osean president and Yuktobanian Prime Minister (and getting them to stage a peace rally in order to end the war), the Razgriz Squadron takes down the Belkans' last superweapon, ending the threat for good.

 - An element of gameplay in Final Fantasy XIII.
 Because of the different alignments enemies can have (Cocoon monsters, Pulse Machines, Pulse Monsters), occasionally the player will find two factions of monsters fighting each other.
 They can then fight the stronger enemy alongside the second enemy, then when the first enemy is defeated, the second enemy is weakened.